A Meta-learning Framework for Tuning Parameters of Protection Mechanisms in Trustworthy Federated Learning: Applications of the Meta-learning Algorithm

 \subsection{Secret Sharing Mechanism}

 Secret sharing \cite{SecShare-Adi79,SecShare-Blakley79,bonawitz2017practical} is a secure multi-party computation mechanism used to protect the data privacy of machine learning models, including linear regression, logistic regression, and recommender systems.
 By applying secret sharing, ${\text{TV}}(P^{\calRO}_{\text{fed}} || P^{\calD}_{\text{fed}} ) = 0$, and according to Lemma C.3 of \cite{zhang2022no}, the utility loss is equal to $0$.
-We denote $r$ as the upper bound of the random values added to model parameters. \begin{thm} The optimal value for the optimization problem \pref{eq: relaxed_opt} is achieved when the secret sharing parameter is
+We denote $r$ as the upper bound of the random values added to model parameters.